egidehirwa/about-me/markdown.md

 ## Introduction

 > Hello, my name is Egide and l am an `aspiring junior developer` at BeCode.
+I was previously a bartender so if you are nice to me, l might make you a cocktail one of these days 😌.

 ## Three surprising skills l have